jstz-dev/jstz/docs/functions/overview.md

 ## Limitations of smart functions

-Smart functions behave much like other server-side JavaScript/TypeScript applications, but they have these limitations:
+Smart functions behave much like other serverless JavaScript/TypeScript applications, but they have these limitations:

 - Smart functions cannot call external APIs.
 - After being deployed, a smart function cannot be changed.